 For that film's sequel "The Empire Strikes Back," Roger reviewed the film for its special edition re-release, published on February 21, 1997.
 He gave the "best of the three 'Star Wars' films" four stars, citing that it's a "visual extravaganza" that creates in us "a sense of wonder."

 On May 25, 1983, Roger gave four stars to "Star Wars: Episode VI: Return of the Jedi" in his original review, calling it a "feast for the eyes and a delight for the fancy."
 He added, "It's a little amazing how Lucas and his associates keep topping themselves."

 In a March 14, 1997 review for that film's special edition re-release, Roger wrote about how "Return of the Jedi" is "a riot of character intervention," while speculating about what will be the subject of the next trilogy.

 The prequel trilogy, which started in 1999, inspired a curiosity within Roger about digital filmmaking, especially as Lucas was incorporating special effects and projection technology that, at the time, was an uncommon experience.

-In November 1998, Roger covered the highly-anticipated release of the trailer for "Star Wars: Episode I - The Phantom Menace," sharing a few details about what was included in the 130-second preview.
+In November 1998, Roger covered the highly-anticipated release of the trailer for "Star Wars: Episode I - The Phantom Menace,"

 On May 17, 1999, Roger gave 3 1/2 stars to "Star Wars: Episode I - The Phantom Menace," stating that it was an "astonishing achievement in imaginative filmmaking."